Alfie Grice was born with a rare birth defect that means he has severe developmental and learning difficulties.

 My son Alfie, aged six, was born with ACC (Agenesis of the corpus callosum) which means the centrepiece connecting the two parts of the brain fails to develop during pregnancy.
 As a result, Alfie has severe developmental and learning difficulties as well as behavioural issues.

-Recently, Shrewsbury parkrun in the UK, hosted an event to encourage individuals with learning disabilities to take part in physical activity.
+Recently, our local parkrun hosted an event to encourage individuals with learning disabilities to take part in physical activity.
 On the day Alfie helped marshal alongside me, as I am part of the core volunteer team.

 Alfie had great fun cheering and clapping everyone on the day which including more than 60 individuals with learning difficulties and their families.